willurmston/Tone.Editor/README.md

 # Tone.Editor
-A Graphical User Interace overlay for developing websites using [Tone.js](github.com/https://github.com/Tonejs/Tone.js).
+A GUI overlay for making websites using [Tone.js](github.com/https://github.com/Tonejs/Tone.js).
 Use it during design and development, then throw it out when you're done.

 ## Why?
 Tone.js is a fun, flexible and hi-performance web music framework.
 However, because it's text-based, the process of making music with it can be a drag.
 It might take 20 page refreshes to get a synth sound that you like.
 A GUI layer solves this problem, allowing you fiddle with parameters of all your Tone objects in real time, then copy the changes into your code.